Islamic State beheadings

-The Islamic State (IS), a Sunni Islamist and extremist group, performs beheadings for capital punishment and propaganda purposes.
+The Islamic State (IS), a Sunni Islamist and extremist terrorist group, performed beheadings for capital punishment and propaganda purposes.
 The beheadings received significant worldwide media coverage and attracted widespread condemnation from both governments and Islamic leaders worldwide.
-IS beheadings peaked in 2014 and 2015—then concentrated in the Levant—and steadily declined as the group lost its territories.
+IS beheadings peaked in 2014 and 2015—then concentrated in Iraq and the Levant—and steadily declined as the group lost its territories.
 However, the practice has persisted or appeared in other regions, most notably in Northern Mozambique.